BetterAndroid/Hikage/docs-source/src/en/guide/quick-start.md

 ### Configure Java Version

-Modify the Java version of Kotlin in your project `build.gradle.kts` to 17 or above.
+Modify the Java version of Kotlin in your project's `build.gradle.kts` to 17 or above.

 > Kotlin DSL